-Control the order and timing of executed code by using coroutines Control the execution of code by using switch statements Modify the values of numeric variables by using mathematical operators Create a GameObject component with a script Unity applications revolve around the GameObject.
+Control the execution of code by using switch statements Modify the values of numeric variables by using mathematical operators Create a GameObject component with a script Unity applications revolve around the GameObject.
 Accessing the GameObject via script at runtime is an essential skill for game coding and will give the student the ability to manipulate the GameObjects based on conditions and user input.
-Explain the relationship between scripts and components Make a new script component Open the IDE from the Unity Editor Explain the purpose of the default code generated within a newly created C# script Apply tags or layers to GameObjects in order to identify specific objects from within a script Add a script component to a GameObject Change a variable's accessibility in the Unity Learn GetComponent Translate and rotate GetButton and GetKey Collision decisions Instantiate Destroy Unity Manual Instantiating Prefabs at runtime Associate: Artist Associate: Programmer Associate Game Developer
+Explain the relationship between scripts and components Make a new script component Open the IDE from the Unity Editor Explain the purpose of the default code generated within a newly created C# script Apply tags or layers to GameObjects in order to identify specific objects from within a script Add a script component to a GameObject Change a variable's accessibility in the Inspector by editing its access modifier to public or private Unity Learn GetComponent Translate and rotate GetButton and GetKey Collision decisions Instantiate Destroy Unity Manual Instantiating Prefabs at runtime Associate: Artist Associate: Programmer Associate Game Developer